Mexican Spider Monkey

 Scientific Name: Ateles geoffroyi vellerosus

-Habitat: Mexican Spider Monkeys are located in tropical rainforests stretching from Mexico to Honduras.
+Habitat: Mexican Spider Monkeys are located in tropical rainforests stretching across Mexico, Guatemala, Honduras, Belize, and El Salvador.

 Diet: Spider Monkeys primarily eat the fleshy fruit that grows on large, rainforest trees.